Welcome to the home page for the Northwest Missouri Genealogical Society!

 Can you help us spread the word at your place of worship, place of employment, business or with other groups?
 We would greatly appreciate ANY help!

 The NWMGS receives many questions about the State Hospital #2, as there were literally thousands of people who passed through her doors as either patients or employees.
 We are happy to offer assistance to those researching in this particular area.
-There is a process by which some records can be obtained, and a wonderful booklet about the hospital itself, which was produced by the St. Joseph Museums, Inc. The booklet is an easy read, 24 pages, soft cover and just $5.
+There is a process by which some records can be obtained, and a wonderful booklet about the hospital itself, which was produced by the St. Joseph Museums, Inc. The booklet is an easy read, 24 pages, soft cover and just $8.
 You can pick one up at the NWMGS library during any of our open hours.
 Not in the immediate area?
 We'll be happy to mail one to you ~ just include an extra $1 for shipping & handling.
-See the bottom of the page for our mailing address.